 The employment terms, including pay, for the Society's most senior executive functions are overseen by the Remuneration Committee.
 No individual is involved in setting her or his own remuneration.
-We expect variable remuneration to form a significant part of Executive remuneration.

-The long-term incentive plan should allow us to attract and retain Executives of the right quality and should encourage them to focus on building the Society's long-term value.
+The incentive plans are intended to attract and retain Executives of the right quality and the Balanced Scorecard should encourage focus on the most important elements that contribute to the Society's strategy.
 The Remuneration Committee is responsible for all payments under this bonus plan.
 It can choose to ignore the amounts calculated from the bonus formulas, and instead to increase or reduce bonuses payable.
 It is expected that this would only happen to fairly reflect contributions made, where not to do so would be harmful to the Society's long-term success.
-The Committee can reduce, withdraw or claw back any payments under the long term incentive plan in certain circumstances.
+The Committee can reduce, withdraw or claw back any payments under the long term or enhanced incentive plan in certain circumstances.